BorgerLand/meshbool/test/README.md

 | All of `cross_section_test.cpp`              | Unimplemented    | `manifold/test/CMakeLists.txt` |
 | All of `manifoldc_test.cpp`                  | Does not compile | CMake flag                     |
 | `Manifold.MeshRelationRefinePrecision`       | Crashes          | `#if 0`                        |

+Known failures, treating them as potential bugs in Manifold/its test suite's expectations:

+- Boolean.Precision: CsgLeafNode::Compose optimization is not implemented, and the unoptimized full boolean path calls simplify_topology with nonzero first_new_vert, causing the tiny cube to not run through degenerate removal
+- Boolean.BatchBoolean: Output looks visually correct, again error may be due to unimplemented CsgLeafNode::Compose optimization, though it's weird that they don't produce the same number of triangles out